0xC000005/ESC204/README.md

 1. Run the `main.m` script in MATLAB to perform the signal strength simulation.
 This script uses the provided geometry files (`case.mat` and `garbage.mat`) and the signal strength simulation functions to generate a 3D plot of the signal strength within the garbage and case setup.

 2. Run the Streamlit app using `streamlit run streamlit_app.py` to visualize the simulation results.
 The Streamlit app provides an interactive visualization of the tracker movement data.
 You can also directly access the GNSS tool here: https://0xc000005-esc204-streamlit-app-kq3yff.streamlit.app/

+3. Run the `python adjust_gps.py input_file output_file correct_latitude correct_longitude factor` script to adjust the GNSS GPS path log.
+This script takes in the GNSS GPS path log csv file and the stretch factor as input and outputs a new csv file with the adjusted path.

+4. Run the `convertL76xToStreamlitFormat.py` script to convert the L76x format GNSS GPS path log to a Streamlit compatible format.
+This script takes in the L76x format GNSS GPS path log csv file and outputs a new csv file with the adjusted path.

+5. Run the `calculateStretchFactor.py` script to calculate the stretch factor between GNSS GPS path log and the true path.
+This script takes in the GNSS GPS path log csv file and the true path csv file as input and outputs the stretch factor.

 ## Contributing